 Ireland corporate banking options

-Taking into consideration the specific business field of our Client, Healy Consultants Group PLC will timely find work-around solutions for the complex compliance requirements imposed by the Ireland banks, attend introductory interviews, and in the process, optimize the corporate bank account opening engagement.
+Taking into consideration the specific business field of our Client, Healy Consultants Group PLC will timely find work-around solutions for the complex compliance requirements imposed by the Ireland banks, attend introductory interviews, and in the process, optimize the company bank account opening engagement.

-- Ireland operates a highly-sophisticated banking system the offers corporate banking facilities such as i) multiple currency accounts; ii) multiple channel banking (with less focus on telephone banking); iii) quality modern internet banking iv) safe savings and checking accounts v) Visa/MasterCard cards support and vi) tailored asset management services;
+- Ireland operates a highly-sophisticated banking system that offers corporate banking facilities such as i) multiple currency accounts; ii) multiple channel banking (with less focus on telephone banking); iii) quality modern internet banking iv) safe savings and checking accounts v) Visa/MasterCard cards support and vi) tailored asset management services;

 - The 2008 financial crisis in Europe took its toll on the Ireland banking sector, with Bank of Ireland and Allied Irish Banks (AIB), both starting to i) pay ordinary dividends and ii) see a net increase in loan books for the first time, only in 2017;

-- Businesses that target international operations and invoicing foreign Clients are advised to open a corporate bank account in the more globally-recognized UK banks operating in Ireland.
+- Businesses that target international operations and invoicing foreign Clients are advised to open a corporate bank account in the more globally recognized UK banks operating in Ireland.
 By using HSBC Ireland, our Clients will be able to i) cut on correspondent banking fees and ii) enjoy international branch systems in Asia, Africa and North America;

-- Fully-operational foreign international banks in Ireland include HSBC, Barclays Bank Ireland, Standard Chartered, Citibank, and JPMorgan Chase Dublin A complete list of banks operating in the country can be found on the Central Bank of Ireland website.
+- Fully operational foreign international banks in Ireland include HSBC, Barclays Bank Ireland, Standard Chartered, Citibank, and JPMorgan Chase Dublin A complete list of banks operating in the country can be found on the Central Bank of Ireland website.

 Opening corporate bank accounts in Ireland

-- Within 4 weeks and without personal travel required, Healy Consultants can open a local Irish corporate bank account or supply an international bank account after the company is successfully registered.
+- Within 4 weeks and without personal travel required, Healy Consultants Group PLC can open a local Irish corporate bank account or supply an international bank account after the company is successfully registered.
 Here you can view the detailed guide of the corporate bank account opening process;

 - Most Ireland banks require the following items to be part of initial corporate bank account opening set, including: i) Certified proof of address of the bank signatory; ii) Certified business profile from Companies Registry; iii) Certified/Apostilled passport copy; iv) notarized board resolution with names of signatories authorized to open and operate the corporate bank account(s) v) where applicable an apostilled Power of Attorney from the board of directors and vi) proof of stock exchange listing (case-by-case);